The Screens: Production history

-The play's first complete performance was directed by Per Verner Carlsson at the Stadsteater in Stockholm in 1964.
+The play's first complete performance was directed by Per Verner Carlsson at the Stockholm City Theatre in 1964.
 Its five-hour-long production required six months of rehearsal preparation.

-Roger Blin directed the play's French première at the Odéon theatre in Paris, which opened on 21 April 1966.
+Roger Blin directed the play's French première at the Odéon theatre in Paris, opening on 21 April 1966.
 Genet became closely involved in rehearsals and published a series of letters to Blin about the theatre, the play, and the progress of its production.
-André Acquart designed the sets and costumes, providing via three collapsible platforms four levels which 27 gliding screens divided into different playing areas, as wells as "sumptuous and theatrical" costumes and make-up.
+André Acquart designed the sets and costumes, providing, via three collapsible platforms, four levels which 27 gliding screens divided into different playing areas, with "sumptuous and theatrical" costumes and make-up.
 Madeleine Renaud played Warda, Jean-Louis Barrault played the Mouth, María Casares played the Mother, and Amidou played Saïd.
+Disruptions of performances began on 30 April, when theatre seats, a smoke bomb and other items were thrown onto the stage.
+Members of the audience grappled with the cast and a stage hand was injured.
+Disorderly street protests, organised by a French war veterans' association, and further interruptions from audiences, continued until the run of the play ended on 7 May.

 Blin directed a German production in Essen in November 1967.

 Minos Volanakis directed the play's US première in New York 1971.
 Patrice Chéreau directed a production at the Théâtre Nanterre-Amandiers in Nanterre, near Paris, in 1983.
 In 1989 Joanne Akalaitis directed Paul Schmidt's translation at the Guthrie Theater in Minneapolis, with Jesse Borrego as Said, and music by Philip Glass and Foday Musa Suso.

+An abridgement by Howard Brenton, with a running time of three hours, was mounted by Walter Donohue, the RSC literary editor, at the Bristol Old Vic studio in 1973.